SJ6004S - Why Literature Matters Part 2 (2021/22)

 |Total study hours||150|

-Why Literature Matters Part 2 develops a series of related discussions about the personal, worldly and critical stakes involved in reading and writing literature.
-Students will follow a number of separate syllabuses, some related to staff specialisms and publications, that require them to engage with the value of reading, writing and creative/critical practice in relation to other spheres of experience and action.
+Why Literature Matters part 1 introduces and develops discussions about the personal, worldly and critical stakes involved in reading and writing literature.
+Students will follow a number of separate syllabuses, some related to staff specialisms and publications that require them to engage with the value of reading, writing and creative/critical practice in relation to other spheres of experience and action.
 The module thus provides students with opportunities to draw together questions of value and purpose relating to their programme as a whole.

 The module will be taught in weekly sessions comprising a lecture and seminar and is assessed by a variety of written coursework and a final presentation.